Seila Law LLC v. Consumer Financial Protection Bureau: Commentary and impact

 Professor Edward Cantu wrote that "[c]onsistent with how the Court has always approached separation-of-powers decisions, Seila should be viewed not as anti-pragmatic formalism but as pragmatic posturing."
-In contrast, Professor Lisa Schultz Bressman believed that Seila Law "offered a vision of separation of powers" that finally explained Chief Justice Roberts' administrative law jurisprudence.
-Further, she called the case's new removal test "remarkable both because it changes the law and because of how it changes the law: it lets the structure of the agency determine the degree of presidential control over its principal officers."

 The majority opinion has also been written about as an example of a case based on the unitary executive theory.
 Thomas A. Barnico, a professor at Boston College Law School, noted that the case raised federalism issues.
 In particular, he suggested that the CFPB's power to pre-empt state legislation presented special concerns regarding accountability for its leadership.

-Subsequent to the decision, the Supreme Court certified the petition to the Fifth Circuit decision on Collins v.
+Subsequent to the decision, the Supreme Court agreed to review the Fifth Circuit's decision in Collins v.
 Mnuchin related to the Federal Housing Finance Agency (FHFA) that had been established with the same single-administrator position, dismissable only for cause, as the CFPB.
 In June 2021, the Supreme Court affirmed the Fifth Circuit's decision in light of Seila Law that the FHFA directorship position's termination allowance was unconstitutional but otherwise left the FHFA in place.